 Also the word "Lord" is a title for the pagan deity Ba'al and must never be applied to our Creator and Savior or His assembly.

 As you can see, the modern usage of the word church has nothing to do with the word that is translated as church in most versions of the Sacred Scriptures.
 This unhappily is not an unusual occurrence in matters of the Word of Yahuwah.
-Very small, insignificant words have been twisted all out of proportion, given meanings that were not what the writer intended, and then used by Satan to muddy the waters that the aspiring child of Yahuwah must wade through in their search for the truth.
+Very small, insignificant words have been twisted all out of proportion, given meanings that were not what the writer intended, and then used by Satan to muddy the waters that the aspiring children of Yahuwah must wade through in their search for the truth.
 Please do not take someone's word for the meanings of words that may affect your salvation.
 Study and learn.
 The resources are available and you are responsible for using them.